akka/akka/akka-docs/src/main/paradox/java/cluster-client.md

 from a `ClusterClient`.
 This notification enables the server containing the receptionist to become aware of what clients are connected.

-**1. ClusterClient.Send**
+1. **ClusterClient.Send**

     The message will be delivered to one recipient with a matching path, if any such exists.
 If several entries match the path the message will be delivered to one random destination.
 The `sender` of the message can specify that local affinity is preferred, i.e. the message is sent to an actor in the same local actor system as the used receptionist actor, if any such exists, otherwise random to any other matching entry.

-**2. ClusterClient.SendToAll**
+2. **ClusterClient.SendToAll**

     The message will be delivered to all recipients with a matching path.

-**3. ClusterClient.Publish**
+3. **ClusterClient.Publish**

     The message will be delivered to all recipients Actors that have been registered as subscribers to the named topic.

 Response messages from the destination actor are tunneled via the receptionist to avoid inbound connections from other cluster nodes to the client, i.e.